openedx/edx-platform/openedx/core/djangoapps/schedules/README.rst

 Upgrade Reminder
 ^^^^^^^^^^^^^^^^

--  Learners must have the ScheduleExperience type of "Recurring Nudge and Upgrade Reminder".
+-  Learners must have the ScheduleExperience type of “Recurring Nudge and Upgrade Reminder”.
 -  Their Schedule ``upgrade_deadline`` must be 2 days after the current date.

 Course Update
 ^^^^^^^^^^^^^

--  Learners must have the ScheduleExperience type of "Course Updates".
+-  Learners must have the ScheduleExperience type of “Course Updates”.
 -  Their Schedule ``start_date`` must be 7, 14, or any increment of 7
    days up to 77 days before the current date.